ICP Webinars are free and open to all, but registration is required

 Presenter: Daniel Balva, University of Georgia

-Our responsibility as psychologists and helping professionals is to ensure the highest level of care to our clients.
-As such, it is vital that we aim to increase our clinical competencies by learning more about persons with disabilities, which is what participants will achieve during this webinar.
+Our responsibility as psychologists and helping professionals is to ensure the highest level of care to clients.
+As such, it is vital that we aim to increase clinical compete4ncies by learning more about persons with disabilities.

 On Becoming Globally Engaged